smhillin/microservices_monolithic_docker/README.md

 #### Controller - com.app.core.RetailController.java
 Contains all code for the backend.
 This class implements the business logic, such as <br>
-> get user details <br>
+> get stock details <br>
 > get product details <br>
-> user buy a product <br>
+> get product details using both databases <br>

 #### POJO - com.app.core.Product.java
 This class is the plain old java object and describes the attributes of individual products

-#### POJO - com.app.core.User.java
+#### POJO - com.app.core.Stock.java
-This class is the plain old java object and describes the attributes of individual users
+This class is the plain old java object and describes the attributes of individual stocks

 #### JAX Rest Beans - com.app.restfulws.resource.MyJax*.java
 These classes implements the beans of Rest api